RetroReversing/retroReversing/categories/misc/Magazines.md

 18 | Indie day | Interview with "indie" developer Vis entertainment who developed games like Tom & Jerry Fists of Fury on N64

 ### PSi2 Magazine CDs
-Some of the Magazine CDs/DVDs contained Video content on behind the scenes information for upcoming games, such as interviews with developers.
+Some of the Magazine CDs/DVDs contained Video content on behind the scenes information for upcoming games, such as interviews with developers and even yabasic games with source code.

 Issue Number | Content
 ---|---
+19 | Yabasic Tetris by Marc Gale (Xalthorn)
 21 | Trailers for Auto Modellista, Red Dread Revolver, Dino Stalker, JoJo's Bizare Adventure and others 22 | Behind the Scenes of V-Rally 3
 23 | Talking about the Mechanics of The Thing